You will be able to listen to the sounds of cats calling throughout the night

 You will be picked up from the airport and taken to the hostel.
 Here you will be given a chance to settle down before meeting your volunteer representative.
 You will be given a briefing on your volunteer program and then meet other travellers and volunteers for a welcome dinner.

 After breakfast you will be collected from the hostel and shown around the sites of Johannesburg like a local.
 We will start off with a visits to Soweto, South Africa’s biggest Township here you will have the opportunity to take some photos at the iconic Orlando Towers and Soccer City, home of the World Cup Final.
-We then head to a local food market where you can have a light lunch, shop for local arts and crafts and listen to some live music.
-After lunch we head to Constitution Hill, home of our South African Democracy and an integral part of our history.
-We then end the tour with a walk through the park at Zoo Lake, a pleasant end to the day.
+We then head to a local food market where you can have a light lunch (at your own cost), shop for local arts and crafts and listen to some live music.
+We then head back to the central business district of Johannesburg to immerse ourselves in the regeneration of this city that has reimagined itself over 5 times.
+Here we take a deep dive into the architecture, history and art which is an integral part of the city scape.
 Please note that the tour itinerary is flexible and may change according to the group’s interests for the day.
 This is your personal tour of our lovely city with our local guide to show you the best sites and places.

 After breakfast we will either take you directly to your project site, shuttle terminal or airport.